thereisnoname18/thereisnoclipboard/README.md

 # thereisnoclipboard
-Thereisnoclipboard is Clipboard manager that has a unique hotkey for each copied data This app offers you to copy multiple texts in a different locations by pressing ctrl+c+<key>, to store your value in that specific key.
+Thereisnoclipboard is Clipboard manager that has a unique hotkey for each copied data This app offers you to copy multiple texts in a different locations by pressing ctrl+c+key, to store your value in that specific key.
 It also offers an option to add your own hotkey(eg. ctrl+m) for either copying or pasting.
 It shows the copied data with respect to the key and the current hotkeys for copying and pasting.
 A help button is provided for any further help.

 This app opens on start up. the following instructions will help you use the app: